 As this hypothetical but typical scenario shows, technology has infiltrated almost every element of our negotiations, as it has almost every aspect of our lives.
 Negotiation scholars have studied how negotiating via technological media affects the way we negotiate—concluding, for example, that doing business via email can increase misunderstandings and heighten conflict as compared to face-to-face meetings.
 But the ubiquity of technology in society inevitably affects not only how we negotiate but also who we are, even when we are negotiating in person, writes Creighton University School of Law professor Noam Ebner in a new article in the Missouri Journal of Dispute Resolution.

-Our use of technology is altering the pathways in our brains in ways that scientists are just beginning to understand.
+Our use of technology in negotiation and in life is altering the pathways in our brains in ways that scientists are just beginning to understand.
 And research from outside the field of negotiation is identifying changes in behaviors, psychology, and emotions that are highly relevant to negotiation.
 According to Ebner, our use of technology is affecting our focus, empathy, and trust in ways that could require negotiation scholars to reconsider even bedrock beliefs about the field.

 Changes in attention and empathy